craeckor/client-side-movies-series-search/README.md

 3. Access your webserver in the browser.

 # CORS
-CORS is something which you cannot really achieve client-side and that's why I'm forced to use a CORS-bypasser one time.
+CORS is something which you cannot really achieve client-side and that's why I'm forced to use a CORS-bypasser two times.
 This problem is with multiembed.mov where the VIP-stream-check requires CORS for some reason.
 The stream itself doesn't.
 For this I use cors.craeckor.ch.
 The second problem is the IMDB-API.
 I'm also forced to use CORS-bypasser there.